Deciphering Solar Magnetic Activity. The Solar Cycle Clock: The Solar Cycle Clock

 As the new cycle bands continue to gain dominance, small new-polarity regions begin to rise and appear, maybe some even producing mid-level flares, but it is not until the Terminator do large regions and large flares occur.

 The cycle repeats.

-Finally, we note that the above describes a single activity cycle, approximately 11 years long. \cite{Chapman2020} also expressed the F10.7 and $aa$ index activity as a clock with an average 11 year cycle; \citet{Chapman2021} \footnote{``The Sun's magnetic (Hale) cycle and its role in shaping the 27 day recurrence of the $aa$ index,'' submitted to {\em ApJ\/} and ArXiv.} extend the concept to the difference between 11- and 22-year cycles.
-The two different (solar polar) polarities that comprise the Hale Cycle affect the inflowing galactic cosmic rays \cite[e.g.,][]{1977ApJ...213..861J,1981ApJ...243.1115J}, but also how solar coronal activity translates into the level of disorder in the solar wind.
+Finally, we note that the above describes a single activity cycle, approximately 11 years long. \cite{Chapman2020} also expressed the F10.7 and $aa$ index activity as a clock with an average 11 year cycle; \citet{Chapman2021} extend the concept to the difference between 11- and 22-year cycles.
+The two different (solar polar) polarities that comprise the Hale Cycle affect the inflowing galactic cosmic rays \cite[e.g.,][]{1977ApJ...213..861J,1981ApJ...243.1115J,2014SoPh..289..407T}, but also how solar coronal activity translates into the level of disorder in the solar wind.
 The data shown in Figures~\ref{fig:wt}--\ref{fig:eve} barely span two full Hale cycles, so we do not attempt to generate ``clock'' figures with a rigid terminator-terminator phase as the ``hour hand,'' and instead refer the interested reader to the companion papers \citep{Chapman2020,Chapman2021}.